joekarasek/howard/README.md

-# Dr. Kennedy for Tyson Steele
+# Dr. Howard for Tyson Steele

 ## Description
 A website for Doctor Kennedy.
 See template documentation for further information